mbarron62/Fixes-from-the-Fallout-76-Fallout/README.md

 What type of box testing is this - White Box Testing

-What type of testing should have be used to identify this bug
+What type of testing should have be used to identify this bug - Unit Testing - Unit Testing produces tests for the behavior of components of a product to ensure their correct behavior prior to system integration

 List the steps you would use to identify and test this particular bug